pieterDup95/SEIII_Project/README.md

 POSTGRES_DB=appointment_db
 ```
 These variables are used by the PostgreSQL container and propagated to the migration/backend services.
+> **Note:** I have included a .env file in the repository to make it easier to run the application immediately after cloning.
+You won’t need to manually add values to the environment file.
+This is intended to allow the service to run smoothly without any additional setup.

 ### Running with Docker Compose
 Recommended for full-stack development and production-like setup.